 Several users have declared that resetting network settings will resolve strange network connection issues.
 This method will forget all the network configuration settings, saved credentials, and a lot more security software like VPN and antivirus programs.
 This will also help you fix the update stuck on 0% issue on your Windows 10 PC.
 To do so, follow our guide on How to Reset Network Settings on Windows 10

 Method 2: Run Battle.net as Administrator

 This is one of the most common reasons that cause Battle.net Update stuck at 0% in your Windows 10 PC.
 Certain permissions and features can only be accessed if you have granted admin rights to the World of Warcraft game.
 In this scenario, you can fix the discussed issue by following the below-listed instructions.

 Also Read: How to Fix Error Code 0x80004005

 Method 3: Run Blizzard Repair Tool

 If you still couldn’t fix battle.net update get stuck at 0% issue, there may be some chances that your PC has some damaged gaming files in it.
-Damaged files may fill your computer due to an over protective antivirus suite or due to an update failure.
-Fortunately, you can resolve all these corrupt gaming files automatically with the help of a built in tool of Blizzard.
-Here are few instructions to run the Battle.net Repair tool.
+Damaged files may fill your computer due to an overprotective antivirus suite or due to an update failure.
+Fortunately, you can resolve all these corrupt gaming files automatically with the help of a built-in tool of Blizzard.
+Here are a few instructions to run the Battle.net Repair tool.